The Scholarship System

 Having a summer job can also reflect well on a college application, especially if it relates to the subject your child intends to study.
 So, don’t be afraid to encourage your high schooler to look for suitable opportunities that allow them to explore the field.

 While a traditional employment opportunity might be great, internships and volunteer positions can also be highly valuable.
-All of these scenarios allows your child to build a network during the summer before their senior year and creates the opportunity to gather some strong references or letters of recommendation.
+All of these scenarios allow your child to build a network during the summer before their senior year and create the opportunity to gather some strong references or letters of recommendation.

 Now, they don’t have to work a full-time schedule to enjoy these benefits, so even an opportunity that gives them 10 hours of experience a week (give or take) can be quite helpful.